thienhap/botframework-sdk/specs/testing/skills/SkillsFunctionalTesting.md

 # Skills: Validating skill functionality (DRAFT) <!-- omit in toc -->

-This document outlines the set of functional tests required to ensure skills and skill consumers function correctly across the breadth of the Bot Framework.
+## Summary <!-- omit in toc -->

-## Goals <!-- omit in toc -->
+Functional tests aim to ensure skills and skill consumers function correctly across the breadth of the Bot Framework.

-Creating a solid set of test needs to enable the following purposes:
+### High level design goals <!-- omit in toc -->

-1. Existing functionality can be validated, and any issues identified, fixed and documented.
+1. Validate existing functionality consistently and identify issues and potential regressions.
 2. New functionality can be easily tested, without the need to recreate the complex topologies required when working with skills.
-3. Test infrastructure can be used either directly or as a template for support scenarios to repro customer issues.
+3. The test infrastructure can be used either directly or as a template for support scenarios to repro customer issues.
-4. Test the most common complex scenarios.
-Simple scenarios like Echo Bot or protocol tests are not in scope for functional tests.
+4. Execute automated functional tests regularly (as part of the CI/CD pipeline, scheduled or triggered manually).

 To support these goals, the testing infrastructure used to validate the functional tests derived from this document must be carefully considered.

-This document includes:
+## Contents <!-- omit in toc -->

 - [Scenarios](#scenarios)
   - [1.
 Single turn interaction with a skill](#1-single-turn-interaction-with-a-skill)